 Collecting and Recording Feedback

 During the entirety of your soft opening, both you and your staff should be paying close attention to the things that are going well and not so well.
-Your analysis of how things are going are going to be as important as your customers’, so make sure you’re taking note of everything.
+Your analysis of how your business is operating is just as important as your customers’, so make sure you’re taking note of everything.
 Speaking of which, have everyone on your staff carry a notepad and a pen with them, or have them set up another note-taking system that will be most efficient and convenient for them.
 You should plan to record notes with every free moment; you don’t want to forget any small details.
 This is also the best way to record minute-to-minute feedback that you’ll be asking for from your customers before they officially fill out a feedback form.

 On the staff end, you should factor in time at the end of the night for a debrief where you can go over major points for improvement or commonalities everyone was noticing.
 This is also a good opportunity to congratulate your team on a successful soft opening, and generally take a breath before moving on to the next step.